Somnid/webrott/part13/compression.md

 - A `block` or `page` is a 512 byte chunk of data
 - A `paragraph` is a 16 byte chunk of data
-- A `relocation`
 - `SS` register is the stack segment which is an additional (4 bit) value to help address more than (2^16) bytes of RAM.
 (SS * 16 + SP) is the address of the top of the stack in memory.
 - `SP` register is the stack pointer, points to the top of the stack.
 - `IP` register is the instruction pointer, points to the current instruction
-- `CS` register is the code segment, a 16-bit register that "pages" the IP to you can have more than (2^16) instructions.
+- `CS` register is the code segment, a 16-bit register that "pages" the IP so you can have more than (2^16) instructions.
 (CS * 16 + IP) is the address of the current instruction.
 - `overlay` is like a traditional memory page.
 Overlays get swapped in and out from disk to overcome memory constraints.
 This usually zero meaning it's the main segment/program.
-- `OEM` or Original Equipment Manufacturer.
-This is some hardware-centric metadata, at the time there could be hardware specific stuff going on.
-- `peOffset` the offset to the "portable executable" part of the EXE.
-This is wraps up the executable code and lets the OS know how to run it.
-This value is often called `e_lfanew`.
-I haven't figured out why.
 - `relocation table` is a table that points to all the static addresses in the instructions to execute.
 Since the program can be loaded anywhere in memory static addresses need to be updated with an offset.
 Entries in the table are made up of 2 16-bit values and there are `countOfRelocations` many of them, the first is the offset and the second is the segment where the instruction to update is located.
 If we were running this, we would need to jump to each location and add the memory offset from which the program started to the value there.

 Immediately following is the expansion header: